daos-stack/daos/docs/user/container.md

 objects in the container.
 The cell size in DAOS is the size of a single data and parity fragment.
-By default, a container's `ec_cell_sz` property is inherited from the pool's default `ec_cell_sz`, which was 1MiB in DAOS 2.0 and has been reduced to 64kiB in DAOS 2.2.
+By default, a container's `ec_cell_sz` property is inherited from the pool's default `ec_cell_sz`, which is 128kiB.
 The container cell size can also be set at container creation time via the `--property` option:

 ```bash
 $ daos cont create tank mycont5 --type POSIX --properties rd_fac:1,cell_size:131072